What is Team Cohesion?

-- With small groups, the members enjoy greater face-to-face contact.
+- In small groups, the members enjoy greater face-to-face contact.
 It means that there’s a high degree of interaction and communication, which helps the members remain united.
 But with large groups, the possibility of interacting decreases.

 - As the size of a group increases, it becomes more challenging to agree on different issues.
-It’s more difficult to get 30 members to agree on a common goal than it is to convince a group of just 10 members.
+It’s more difficult to get 30 members to agree on a common goal than to convince a group of just 10 members.